Um, it’s December 1. What?!

 Canyon Lights at Capilano Suspension Bridge Park

-This is probably the most magical of the light displays in the Vancouver area, because you are wandering through the treetops in a bright light fairy tale wonderland.
+This is probably the most magical of the light displays, because you are wandering through the treetops in a bright light fairy tale wonderland.
 I haven’t been in a couple years, but I hope we have time this year.
 Ticket and additional info can be found here.
 (Nov 23 – Jan 28)

 #GetThrifty – Admission to Canyon Lights is a bit more on the expensive side but if you buy or have an annual pass, that is your ticket for year-round access to the park!

 Get on a Boat

-There are also some Christmas dinner cruises that I hear are worth checking out!
+There are some Christmas dinner cruises that I hear are worth checking out!